About

 After a perilous year in a house filled with absent minded roommates, Sissy eventually came to live with the young man’s mother.

-Sissy sleeps at night, is awake during the day and eats a diet of leafy green collards, mustard greens, turnip tops, kale and broccoli.
-She likes bananas, but never eats anything you would feed a cat or a dog.
+Sissy slept at night, was awake during the day and ate a diet of leafy green collards, mustard greens, turnip tops, kale and broccoli.
+She liked bananas, but never ate anything you would feed a cat or a dog.

-Sissy is an exceptional iguana.
-She loves traveling around Oregon and talking about it.
-Be sure and read her blog Looking Through the Windshield with Sissy.
+Sissy was an exceptional iguana.
+She loved traveling around Oregon and talking about it.
+She was a feature on her blog Looking Through the Windshield with Sissy – Rest in Peace Sissy, Rest in Peace.